 Some personal finance software helps you with budgeting and expense tracking, while others may focus on net worth, spending, or your investment account.

-And while these companies understandably want to make a profit, you might be budget conscious about the tools you use as well.
+Additionally, while these companies understandably want to make a profit, you might be budget conscious about the tools you use as well.
 Many are affordable and worth paying for, but it’s nice to use for free first.

 Free Personal Finance Software

 The fintech world is full of similar budgeting apps and financial planning software.

 Ideally the one or ones you choose will come down to the design, support, and if the product features have everything you specifically need.

 Let’s get into some of the free personal finance software options that help you manage your money efficiently.